nooblucker/hueSimulator/README.md

 ## Debugger

-Like a real bridge, you have a webinterface where you can enter commands.
+There is a webinterface where you can enter commands similar to the debugger of the real bridge.
 After starting the simulator, simply navigate your browser to the IP of the simulator.
-![screenshot of webinterface](debugger.png "Debugger webinterface") In the list on the left, you have predefined commands, so you don't always have to look up the correct URL and write the whole JSON-body of the message.
+![screenshot of webinterface](debugger.png "Debugger webinterface") In the list on the left there are predefined commands, so you don't always have to look up the correct URL and write the whole JSON-body of the message.
 Click on a button, and the command-form is filled with dummy data for this kind of command.

 ## Routes